 And then along came the Kellogg brothers.

-Because his parents believed in the imminent Second Coming of Christ they considered providing their children with a formal education unnecessary neither John Harvey nor his younger brother Will Keith attended school past age eleven.
+Because his parents believed in the imminent Second Coming of Christ they thus considered providing their children with a formal education unnecessary and neither John Harvey nor his younger brother Will Keith attended school past age eleven.
 However, John Harvey, came to the attention of the Whites while working for their printing house and it was here that Kellogg first became acquainted with Ellen White’s views of health and diet.

 After enrolling him for a brief stint at the Michigan State Normal School, the Whites sent him to attend a six-month medical course at Russell Trall’s Hygieo-Therapeutic College in Florence Township, New Jersey.
 With the Whites continuing to serve as his patrons, Kellogg went on to attend Medical School at the University of Michigan and eventually earned his MD from Bellevue Hospital Medical College in 1875.